mazyaniv/Image-Processing/Debbie/README.md

-First assignment of the "Selected topics in image processing" course, where I practice the basic concept of hyper-spectral picture analysis.
+The first assignment of "Selected topics in image processing" course, where the basic concept of hyper-spectral picture analysis is practiced.